 Why Is the Traditional Quote-to-Cash Process Broken?

 Every Revenue Operations leader knows the uncomfortable truth: Quote-to-Cash is one of the most important and most dysfunctional processes in the enterprise.
-Theoretically, a lifecycle should be a straightforward process: lead matures into an opportunity, becomes a quote, clears approvals, crystallizes into a contract, triggers billing, and flows into recognized revenue.
+Theoretically, a lifecycle should be a straightforward process: a lead matures into an opportunity, becomes a quote, clears approvals, crystallizes into a contract, triggers billing, and flows into recognized revenue.

 Simple, Linear, Elegant.